 You’ll also need to routinely maintain and service major appliances like dishwashers, laundry machines, ovens, and refrigerators.

 There are many things to think about before jumping into homeownership.
 While there are certainly many advantages to owning your own space, it’s not necessarily the right model for everyone.
 It’s important to weigh the advantages and responsibilities of homeownership in order to decide what’s right for you.
-Speak with an RBC advisor to learn how to build a strong financial foundation to support your homeownership goals.
+Speak with an RBC advisor to learn how to build a strong financial foundation to support your homeownership goals and use Houseful to browse home listings in your area.